Alex Gilbey: Milton Keynes Dons

 On 31 August 2017, Gilbey joined League One club Milton Keynes Dons for an undisclosed fee, signing a three-year deal.
 On 21 October 2017, Gilbey scored his first goal for the club in a 4–4 home draw with Oldham Athletic.

 Following a 1–0 away defeat to Walsall on 3 February 2018, Gilbey sustained a significant knee injury requiring surgery.
 Milton Keynes Dons' Head of Sports Medicine Simon Crampton stated that Gilbey would be out of action until several months into the 2018–19 season.
 Despite concerns of a long period out through injury, Gilbey recovered nearly six months ahead of schedule and returned to first team action in time for the start of the new season, featuring in a 2–1 away win over Oldham Athletic on 4 August 2018.

 On 27 November 2018, he scored twice in a 2–0 home league win over Morecambe, with both goals long distance strikes from outside the penalty area.
 Having played a crucial role in the club's promotion back to League One despite missing the last two months of the season through injury, Gilbey was voted the club's Player of the Year for the 2018–19 season.

 Charlton Athletic

 In August 2020 he signed for Charlton Athletic.
 He scored his first goal for the club on 10 April 2021 in a 2–1 win against Sunderland.

+On 13 May 2023, it was announced that Gilbey would leave the club when his contract expired in June.

 Stevenage (loan)

 On 1 September 2022, Gilbey joined Stevenage on a season–long loan.
 He scored his first goal for the club on 13 September 2022 in a 1–0 win against former club Newport County.
+Gilbey went on to feature 45 times for Stevenage in all competitions, scoring 3 goals, and played a key role in the club's second-place promotion to League One.

+Milton Keynes Dons (second spell)

+On 31 May 2023, following his release from Charlton it was announced Gilbey would return to former club Milton Keynes Dons on a free transfer effective from 1 July 2023.
+He made his second debut for the club on 5 August 2023, captaining the side in a 5–3 away win over Wrexham.
+Having captained the side on several occasions, the club went on to achieve a play-off finish, with Gilbey recording a career-best 14 goals in all competitions.
+He was later named the club's Player of the Year, becoming the first player in Milton Keynes Dons' history to win the award three times.

+On 9 September 2024, he signed a contract extension with the club.
+Having played a key role in a successful start to the season which saw Milton Keynes Dons reach the play-off positions, Gilbey was named the EFL League Two Player of the Month for November 2024.

+Following the retirement of long-serving teammate Dean Lewington, Gilbey was made club captain ahead of the 2025–26 season.